 It achieved a One Charge Rating of 12 hours and 56 minutes.
 Check out the complete set of battery life test results here.

 Honor essentially took the Honor 8 as a base, enlarged it and fixed some of the flaws and shortcomings to create the Honor 8 Pro.
 The Honor 8 itself is a great phone and the 8 Pro is even better.
 The lack of 4K recording, the slippery design, battery life and many other aspects have been addressed.
 The audio department could still use some improvement but nonetheless, it seems to offer more value for money than the Honor 8 did.
-However, that precisely was the problem of the Honor 8, at least in India where it was priced much higher than it should’ve been.

 - Amazing Build Quality and Attractive Design